o-numina/replace_file_explorer/README.md

-	-debug-path %DEBUG_PATH%	: [optional] Overrides debug path -release-path %RELEASE_PATH%	: [optional] Overrides release path -working-directory		: [optional] Overrides the working directory of the launched process -start-debug			: [optional] On startup WinKey + E will launch in debug -start-disabled			: [optional] On startup the winkey_filepilot will not launch filepilot on WinKey + E events -file-pilot-parameters		: [optional] Parameters to pass to FilePilot
+	-debug-path %DEBUG_PATH%	: [optional] Overrides debug path -release-path %RELEASE_PATH%	: [optional] Overrides release path -working-directory		: [optional] Overrides the working directory of the launched process -start-dev			: [optional] On startup FilePilot will run the dev build -start-disabled			: [optional] On startup the winkey_filepilot will not launch filepilot on WinKey + E events -file-pilot-parameters		: [optional] Parameters to pass to FilePilot